KobeW50/ReVanced-Documentation/Reddit-Client-ID-Guide.md

   <summary><strong>Info for Infinity users</strong></summary>
   <br>

   I haven't tested any Infinity version newer than the specific one linked above, but newer versions may work too.
-If you want to try patching the latest version, you can find and download it from [here](https://www.apkmirror.com/apk/docile-alligator/infinity-for-reddit/).
-Make sure the variant you download is **not** the bundle variant, which is an `apkm` file instead of an `apk`.
+If you want to try patching the latest version, you can find and download it from [apkmirror.com](https://www.apkmirror.com/apk/docile-alligator/infinity-for-reddit/) or [GitHub](https://github.com/Docile-Alligator/Infinity-For-Reddit/releases).
+When downloading from apkmirror, make sure the variant you download is **not** the bundle variant, which is an `apkm` file instead of an `apk`.
+When downloading from GitHub, do not download the Patreon build.
 Lastly, during patching, be sure to look at the patch log to ensure that the patches apply successfully.
   </details>

 - [Reddit is Fun (RIF) download](https://www.apkmirror.com/apk/talklittle/reddit-is-fun/reddit-is-fun-5-6-22-release/rif-is-fun-for-reddit-5-6-22-android-apk-download/)